Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Main results: monotonicities emergent partition on sparse graphs

-The representation in~\cref{LEdec} is a consequence of Wilson's sampling procedure and it holds true since, remarkably, this algorithm is exchangeable with respect to the starting point of each loop-erased random walk launched along the algorithm steps~\cite{wilson1996generating}.
+The representation in Eq.~\eqref{LEdec} is a consequence of Wilson's sampling procedure and it holds true since, remarkably, this algorithm is exchangeable with respect to the starting point of each loop-erased random walk launched along the algorithm steps~\cite{wilson1996generating}.
 Furthermore, we notice that, as for any generic random partition of $V$, such an interaction potential defines a distance on the vertex set.
 This specific metric $U_q(x,y)$ can be interpreted as an affinity measure capturing how densely connected vertices $x$ and $y$ are in the graph $G$.

-Thus providing a further motivation to analyze it.
+Our second general result, \cref{thm:monotone_correlations_symmetric}, further explores monotonicities in $q$ when considering undirected networks.
+Since spanning rooted forests impose a directionality on its edges, it is convenient to interpret an undirected graph as a symmetric directed graph with a symmetric weight function, $w(x,y)=w(y,x)$ for $(x,y) \in E$.
+For these symmetric graphs \cref{thm:monotone_correlations_symmetric} states that the ``unoriented'' edge process, see~\eqref{MonEdgeSet}, as well as the LEP-interaction potential, see~\eqref{MonPotential}, are both monontone in $q$.
+To state the result about the edge process, we will use the following notation.
+For a directed edge $e=(x,y)$ write $e^{-}=(y,x)$ to denote its reversed edge, and let $\cbrac{\pm A \subseteq \Phi_q}=\bigcap_{e \in A}(\cbrac{e \in \Phi_q}\cup \cbrac{e^{-} \in \Phi_q})$ denote the event that for each edge $e \in A$ either $e$ or $e^{-}$ is present in the random rooted forest $\Phi_q$.

+\begin{theorem}[\bf{Monotonicity of edges and 2-point correlations on undirected networks}] Consider a symmetric weighted directed graph $G = (V,E,w)$ and the rooted forest $\Phi_q$ on $G$ for $q\in[0,\infty)$.
+Let $A \subseteq E$ be a set of directed edges, then the function